takemaru/graphillion/README.md

 routes on a road map, examining feasible electric flows on a power grid, or evaluating the structure of chemical reaction networks.
-The number of such subgraphs can be trillions even in a graph with just a few hundreds of edges, since the number of subgraphs increases exponentially with the graph size.
+The number of such subgraphs can be trillions even in a graph with just a few hundreds of edges, since subgraphs increase exponentially with the graph size.
 It takes millions of years to examine all subgraphs with a naive approach as demonstrated in the funny movie above; Graphillion is our answer to resolve this issue.

 Graphillion allows you to exhaustively but efficiently search a graphset with complex, even nonconvex, constraints.
 In addition, you